To opt out of IUOE 3 dues:

 - Provide a copy to your employer’s payroll officer and keep a copy for your files.

-IUOE local 3 is the designated union for thousands of public employees in California, Nevada and Utah.
+International Union of Operating Engineers (IUOE) local 3 is the designated union for over 46,000 public employees in California, Nevada and Utah.
 OE 3 collects dues from employees of Santa Clara County and other cities, counties and special government districts throughout Northern California, Northern Nevada and Utah.

 For years, public employees in California have been forced to pay union dues as a condition of employment, allowing unions to take their members for granted.
 However, the U.S. Supreme Court recently ruled that public employees can no longer be required to financially support a labor union against their will.
 (Janus v.
 AFSCME, 2018).